To date, erectile dysfunction and benign prostatic hyperplasia (BPH) are the most frequent andrological diseases in men over 40 years old.

 In most cases, these diseases of male genitourinary system can be interrelated.
-Risk of developing ED increases in the presence of BPH in a history of such comorbid conditions as:
+Risk of developing erectile dysfunction increases in the presence of BPH in a history of such comorbid conditions as:

-The main reasons for development of ED in BPH are hormonal imbalance and endothelial dysfunction, which leads to:
+The main reasons for development of erectile dysfunction in BPH are hormonal imbalance and endothelial dysfunction, which leads to:

 - penile blood vessel damage

 - reduction of nitrogen oxide production.

 Such common symptoms of BPH as pain in the genital area may cause cortical erectile dysfunction.

 In addition, absence of erection in a man with BPH can be caused by fear of such symptoms of the lower urinary tract as:

 - urinary incontinence